-Tiny fairytale eggplants get strewn with mint and topped with crumbled feta cheese in this delightful summer side dish.
-Farmers markets or specialty grocers are your best for finding the baby eggplants, but if you can't find them, slender Japanese eggplants or even full-sized eggplants can work, too, though you'll need to increase both the recipe quantities and cooking time accordingly.
+Tiny fairy tale eggplants get strewn with mint and topped with crumbled feta cheese in this delightful, summer side dish.
+Farmers markets or specialty grocers are your best for finding the baby eggplants, but if you can't find them, slender Japanese eggplants or even full-sized eggplants can work, though you'll need to increase both the recipe quantities and cooking time accordingly.

 During Shavuot, cheese also has a starring role on the menu.
-Offer a farmer's market-inspired spread and serve the eggplants with an Heirloom Tomato Salad with Goat Cheese and Arugula, this hearty Barley and Roasted Vegetable Salad, and cookbook author Ronnie Fein's Roasted Pistachio-Crusted Salmon.
+Offer a farmer's market-inspired spread, and serve the eggplants with an heirloom tomato salad with goat cheese and arugula, a hearty barley and roasted vegetable salad, and cookbook author Ronnie Fein's roasted pistachio-crusted salmon.
 Finish the meal with a favorite cheesecake recipe.

 - Pinch of Za'atar

 Preheat the oven to 425 F. Arrange the eggplants cut side up in a baking dish just large enough to hold them in a single layer.

 Sprinkle the eggplant halves with a pinch of salt.
 Drizzle evenly with half of the olive oil.
 Sprinkle evenly with the chopped mint then the feta cheese.
 Drizzle with the remaining olive oil.